n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

     with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).

-  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on a below-base form (called "Rakaar" in Devanagari and most other scripts, and called "Raphala" in Bengali).
+  - "Halant,Ra" sequences that occur elsewhere in the syllable may take on a below-base form (called "Rakaar" in Devanagari and most other scripts, and called "Raphala" in Bengali).